 This was clearly unsustainable.
 And in late 2021 and early 2022 the party was over.
 Investors finally noticed this was not a sustainable business model.
 In the case of ZIP the shares were trading under $1 by June 2022.
 We saw consolidation and bankruptcies as the BNPL companies desperately tried to put an end to this backbreaking competition.

 It is unclear if this will work out.
 ZIP losses blew out in 2022 when the company lost $1.81 a share.
-Losses have since moderated significantly and the share price has risen to $1.93.
+Losses have since moderated significantly and the share price has risen to over $2.00.
 Still a fraction of the highs.
 Yet after all this the company still has never turned a profit.
 Afterpay shareholders were bailed out when Block acquired the firm.
 Many of the other entrants have disappeared.

 BNPL is a textbook recent example of the capital cycle.
 There was a compelling narrative which led to irrational exuberance and money pouring into the space.
 The inevitable bust occurred and now potentially the seeds of a recovery.